intel/libvpl/examples/api1x_core/legacy-decode/README.md

 | Hardware         | Compatible with Intel® oneAPI Video Processing Library(oneVPL) GPU implementation, which can be found at https://github.com/oneapi-src/oneVPL-intel-gpu
 |                  | and Intel® Media SDK GPU implementation, which can be found at https://github.com/Intel-Media-SDK/MediaSDK
 | Software         | Intel® oneAPI Video Processing Library(oneVPL) CPU implementation
-| What You Will Learn | How to use oneVPL to resize an I420 raw video file
+| What You Will Learn | How to use oneVPL to decode an H.265 encoded video file
 | Time to Complete | 5 minutes

 ## Purpose

-This sample is a command line application that takes a file containing a raw native format video elementary stream as an argument, processes it with oneVPL writes the resized output to `out.raw` in BGRA raw video format.
+This sample is a command line application that takes a file containing an H.265 video elementary stream as an argument, decodes it with oneVPL and writes the decoded output to a the file `out.raw` in raw native format.

-Native raw input frame format: CPU=I420, GPU=NV12.
+Native raw frame format: CPU=I420, GPU=NV12.

 ## Key Implementation details

 | Configuration     | Default setting
 | ----------------- | ----------------------------------
 | Target device     | CPU
-| Input format      | I420
+| Input format      | H.265 video elementary stream
-| Output format     | BGRA
+| Output format     | I420
-| Output resolution | 640 x 480
+| Output resolution | same as input

 ## License